rahulshankariyer/PortolioProject/README.md

 ### Data Used

-From the Covid-19 dataset that was downloaded from <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a> website in Project 1, I used the Excel sheet containing data on Testing & Vaccinations.
+From the Covid-19 dataset that was downloaded from <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a> website in Project 1, I used the <a href = "https://docs.google.com/spreadsheets/d/1tbjElTWQUju5wL6IIH2W14F-32-lJ8n5/edit?usp=share_link&ouid=106525515537823506540&rtpof=true&sd=true"> Excel Sheet #2: Covid Testing & Vaccinations </a> dataset

 ### Data Transformations